 Using an asynchronous meeting software eliminates those issues.
 When you switch out synchronous video remote team meeting software for text-based asynchronous remote team meeting software, you eliminate scheduling challenges, the extent of how disruptive it can be, and you also keep your meetings focused.
 (Unlike video, with a text-based format, folks are naturally more concise — they have more time to think through the type of information that would be most valuable to the team, and they don’t include as many superfluous details).

-Below, let’s look at how this works in real-time with a step-by-step walkthrough of how remote teams can use Geekbot — our asynchronous meeting software that integrates with Slack (and soon Microsoft Teams) — to run all different types of meetings.
+Below, let’s look at how this works in real-time with a step-by-step walkthrough of how remote teams can use Geekbot — our asynchronous meeting software that integrates with Slack and Microsoft Teams — to run all different types of meetings.

-How to Use Geekbot to Run Asynchronous Remote Meetings in Slack (and Soon MS Teams)
+How to Use Geekbot to Run Asynchronous Remote Meetings in Slack and MS Teams

 We created Geekbot because we were a remote team that needed a better way to run our meetings.

-Now, Geekbot has over 100,000 users, can integrate with both Slack (and soon MS teams), and is mainly used by engineers and Scrum teams.
+Now, Geekbot has over 120,000 users, can integrate with both Slack and MS teams, and is mainly used by engineers and Scrum teams.
 However, we’ve also helped personal trainers, educators, coaches, and more.

 This is because Geekbot is highly customizable.
 You can set up any kind of meetings you need to run, from standups to retrospective to regular team-wide meetings.